Bottesford, Leicestershire: Character and appearance

 The village is somewhat unusual in Leicestershire.
-Its buildings reflect the traditions of neighbouring Nottinghamshire and Lincolnshire, as well as local influences, as local materials, initially locally quarried ironstone, but latterly local bricks and distinctive roofing tiles.
+Its buildings reflect the traditions of neighbouring Nottinghamshire and Lincolnshire, as well as local influences, using local materials, initially locally quarried ironstone, but latterly local bricks and distinctive roofing tiles.

 There are several open areas in the village, notably an area to the north-east of the churchyard, the churchyard itself, and an area of trees to the south of Devon Lane.
-Trees play a major part in the street scene in most of Bottesford.
+Trees form a major part of the street scene in most of Bottesford.

-The River Devon flows through the village, almost circling the church.
+The River Devon flows through the village, almost encircling the church.
 Along its banks in the centre of the village, the soil is a pebbly material known locally as running sand.
 Views within the village tend to be intimate and enclosed, though the wider Grantham Road provides a slightly extended view out of the village towards Grantham.

 Bottesford's many listed buildings include the grade I listed 13th-century Church of St Mary the Virgin.
-There are two scheduled monuments within the village – Fleming's Bridge and the stone cross in the Market Place.
+There are two scheduled monuments within the village: Fleming's Bridge and the stone cross in the Market Place.
 The stocks and whipping post are Grade II listed.
 One of the Grade II listed buildings, Providence Cottage in Rectory Lane, is dated 1723 in burnt bricks on the eastern elevation, where the initials REH set into wall.
 The roof is now pantiled, but the slope suggests it was thatched in times gone by.
-The Duke of Rutland's Almshouse, also Grade II listed, was begun in 1590 and was a home for elderly local men called bedesmen (i. e. almoners), having once been a hospital.
+The Duke of Rutland's Almshouse, also Grade II listed, was begun in 1590 and was a home for elderly local men called bedesmen (i. e. almsmen; originally, chantrymen), having once been a hospital.
 The building has two M-shaped roofs of differing pitches, both with concrete tiles dating from 1985.
 The Rectory, Grade II listed, is an ironstone and brick building dated 1708, enlarged in the 19th century and altered in 1988.
 It stands in Rectory Lane behind wrought iron gates, amid large, landscaped gardens, and has a slate roof.
 The police station, in Queen Street, is likewise Grade II listed and dates from 1846.
 It is in red brick with a slate roof and three bays.
 The central bay projects under a pediment and the building is an early example of a purpose-built police station.
 Market Street is the location of the Grade II listed Dr Fleming's House, which was once a terrace of women's almshouses built in ironstone and mainly rebuilt in brick in the late 18th century.
 A stone plaque over a door reads "Dr. Fleming's Hospital 1620".
 There are several Grade II listed properties in High Street, including the Thatched Restaurant, set back from the road in spacious grounds and the only remaining thatched building in the village.

 There are many other listed buildings within the conservation area.